 Don’t Give Up On Her

-Her journey with Early Intervention, began when her therapist Mary met Gabby and Stephanie several weeks after she had come home from the hospital.
+Her Early Intervention journey began when her therapist Mary met Gabby and Stephanie several weeks after she had come home from the hospital.
 When Mary walked in the front door, Stephanie looked at her with the most incredible eagerness and determination.

 Hard Works Pays Off